S.131 - Alaska Mental Health Trust Land Exchange Act of 2017115th Congress (2017-2018)

 - hazardous materials.

-Upon acquisition by USDA, the nonfederal land shall become part of Tongass National Forest, and shall be withdrawn from:
+Upon acquisition of the nonfederal lands by USDA, the boundaries of Tongass National Forest shall be adjusted to reflect their inclusion.